tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   * `β = 0` uncorrelated to the market
   * `β < 0` negatively correlated to the market

-* A company with a higher beta has greater risk and also greater expected returns.
+* A company with a higher beta has greater risk, and also greater expected returns.

-Close the lesson slides and explain to students that now you will show them how to compute beta using Python.
+Close the lesson slides and explain to students that you will now show them how to compute beta using Python.

 Open the unsolved version of the Jupyter notebook and highlight the following: